hyaliyun/Google-Docs/website/learn/switch/index.md

 // Only logs 1
 ```

 If no matching `case` clause is found, the program looks for the optional `default` clause, and if found, transfers control to that clause, executing statements following that clause.
 If no `default` clause is found, the program continues execution at the statement following the end of `switch`.
 By convention, the `default` clause is the last clause, but it does not need to be so.
-A `switch` statement may only have one `default` clause; multiple `default` clauses will result in a {{jsxref("SyntaxError")}}.
+A `switch` statement may only have one `default` clause; multiple `default` clauses will result in a .

 ### Breaking and fall-through